 Here we are again, time for another liqueur review!
-This time I’m reviewing a liqueur from Germany called Kabanes.
-(As a side note, technically the second “A” in Kabanes should have an umlaut accent over it, as it does on the label, you’ll see it expressed as Kabaenes.)
+This time I’m reviewing a liqueur from Germany called Kabänes Halbbitter.
+(As a side note, if you see the second “A” in Kabanes without an umlaut accent over it, as it has on the label, you’ll see it expressed as Kabaenes.)

 We purchased this bottle in 2015 in Cologne, Germany.
 Coincidentally, that’s also where it’s manufactured.
 A company called Flimm makes this liqueur.
 They also make fruit and cream liqueurs and other spirits.
 The company got its start in 1921, when owner Carl Flimm opened three wine and spirits shops in Cologne.
 In 1928 they started making their own spirits based on in-house recipes.
 However, all three shops were destroyed during the Second World War.
 Instead of re-building, the company moved to selling wholesale.

-Unfortunately the website and bottle don’t offer a lot of additional information on Kabanes itself.
-The back of the bottle just explains that it’s been around for over 60 years, and is based on an original Flimm family recipe.
+Unfortunately the website and bottle don’t offer a lot of additional information on Kabänes Halbbitter itself.
+The back of the bottle explains that it’s been around for over 60 years, and is based on an original Flimm family recipe.
 It’s usually enjoyed after a meal or with beer.
 The blend of exquisite herbs, fruits and spices give it its unique flavour.

-Kabanes comes in fours sizes; a 1.0 litre bottle, the 0.71 litre as above, 40 ml “dwarf” bottles, and 20 ml “miniflasches”.
+Kabänes Halbbitter comes in four sizes; a 1.0 litre bottle, the 0.71 litre as above, 40 ml “dwarf” bottles, and 20 ml “miniflasches”.
 Most liqueurs don’t come in such a variety of sizes as this one does.
 But for a digestif, offering it in smaller “doses” makes a world of sense.

 Since there isn’t much more to say about the history or background of this liqueur, let’s move on to the good bit: the tasting!

-Now unfortunately I don’t have any Jagermeister lying around so I can’t do a side-by-side comparison, this is just on the merits of Kabanes alone.
+Now unfortunately I don’t have any Jagermeister lying around so I can’t do a side-by-side comparison, this is just on the merits of Kabänes Halbbitter alone.